ThisIsRudigo/Forms/README.md

 ## API call for rudigo portfolio

-Bts not finished yet ... will update the README file when everything is complete.
+Its not finished yet ... will update the README file when everything is complete.
 But for now, there is no styling for the pages and other JS stuff aren't done yet.